LPSim/backend/README.en.md

 ## Progress

-All characters and cards with their balance changes until 4.3 are done.

-:sparkles: NEW: 4.3 characters and cards, as well as balance changes are implemented.
+:sparkles: 4.5 characters and cards, as well as balance changes are implemented. :sparkles:

 ## Feature